SoelieLerch/Emolis_App/README.md

-This EMOLIS APP, an application which display emotions in real time.
+This is EMOLIS APP, an application which display emotions in real time and suggests emotionally close videos.

 I am sharing EMOLIS Data in Zenodoto use the application.